timbray/quamina/README.md

 if the intersection of the arrays is non-empty.

-Fields which are not mentioned in the pattern will be assumed to match, but all Fields must match.
+Fields which are not mentioned in the pattern will be assumed to match, but all Fields mentioned must match.
 So the semantics are effectively an OR on each field's values, but an AND on the field names.